TemitopeOladokun/Days-of-Deep-Learning/README.md

 * Auto-encoders are found to denoise images
 * In CNN we apply the concept of Auto-encoder by using Interpolation technique like Nearest Neighbours.
 This is not effective
 * The one we can use could be Transpose Convolutional Layer
+* Upsampling is the opposite of Maxpooling
+*